survivzhang/webTeam51/README.md

 ### 3. Friends Page

 - View your friends' calorie progress and stats.
-- Compare net calorie balances and target weight progress.
 - Add friends using their email.

 ### 4. Profile Page